 Can I be deported after my first DUI conviction?

 A first-time DUI with no aggravating factors is a first-degree misdemeanor crime and is not sufficient for deportation.
 However, that’s not to say you can’t face penalties for DUI.
 If you’re convicted of DUI for the first time and there were no aggravating factors, you could increase your risk of deportation the second time you’re found guilty of a criminal offense.
 Other potential penalties for DUI in Florida include:

 - A jail sentence of up to 1 year

 - Driver’s license suspension

 As a permanent resident, it’s in your best interest to seek legal counsel immediately after a DUI arrest in West Palm Beach or anywhere in the Sunshine State.

-At The Law Office of Gabriel & Gabriel, our firm has defended DUI charges in Palm Beach and the surrounding areas for more than 25 years.
+At The Law Office of Gabriel & Gabriel, Brian Gabriel has defended DUI charges in Palm Beach and the surrounding areas for more than 30 years.
 Attorney Brian P. Gabriel has extensive experience seeking justice for those facing DUI, whether it’s their first or fourth in the state.
 The State of Florida treats DUI offenses seriously.
 As a green card holder, we understand this may be an uncertain time.
-You can trust our firm to provide competent and personal representation throughout the entire criminal process.
+You can trust Brian Gabriel to provide competent and personal representation throughout the entire criminal process.

 Brian Gabriel is well-known in Palm Beach County for challenging the results of the Intoxilyzer 8000, the state-approved breath test machine.
 He understands the science behind breath tests and will look for weaknesses in the State’s case against you.
 Often, we find police officers didn’t follow the proper procedure for conducting a DUI stop and arresting a suspect, and in many cases, we’re able to seek a dismissal of all charges.
 Find out how we can help by calling 561-622-5575 for a free consultation or complete our contact form.